phpstan/phpstan-doctrine/README.md

 This extension provides following features:

+* DQL validation for parse errors, unknown entity classes and unknown persistent fields.
+* Recognizes magic `findBy*`, `findOneBy*` and `countBy*` methods on EntityRepository.
+* Validates entity fields in repository `findBy`, `findBy*`, `findOneBy`, `findOneBy*`, `count` and `countBy*` method calls.
+* Interprets `EntityRepository<MyEntity>` correctly in phpDocs for further type inference of methods called on the repository.
+* Provides correct return for `Doctrine\ORM\EntityManager::getRepository()`.
 * Provides correct return type for `Doctrine\ORM\EntityManager::find`, `getReference` and `getPartialReference` when `Foo::class` entity class name is provided as the first argument
 * Adds missing `matching` method on `Doctrine\Common\Collections\Collection`.
 This can be turned off by setting `parameters.doctrine.allCollectionsSelectable` to `false`.
-* Interpret `EntityRepository<MyEntity>` correctly in phpDocs for further type inference of methods called on the repository.
-* Basic DQL validation for parse errors, unknown entity classes and unknown persistent fields.
-* Recognizes magic `findBy*`, `findOneBy*` and `countBy*` methods on EntityRepository.
-* Validates entity fields in repository `findBy`, `findBy*`, `findOneBy`, `findOneBy*`, `count` and `countBy*` method calls.
+* Also supports Doctrine ODM.

 ## Usage